2026 Optometry Online Continuing Education Course Listing

-The Ohio State University College of Optometry's 2025 library of online continuing education is now live.
+The Ohio State University College of Optometry's 2026 library of online continuing education is now available.
 Thank you for your continued support of the College of Optometry.

 Once successfully enrolled for one of our asynchronous online lectures, you have 30 days to complete the course.
 To receive Council on Optometric Practitioner Education (COPE) Accredited CE credit, a short quiz must be completed at the end of these non-live lectures (online) to verify attendance.